giellalt/lang-cor/cor.md

 * **subj>Pl** (@SUBJ>) for plural nominatives

 * **subj>Sgnr2** (@SUBJ>) for Nom Sg; if VFIN + Sg3 to the right.

 * **<subjSg** (@<SUBJ) for Nom Sg; if VFIN Sg3 or Du2 to the left (no HAB allowed to the left).

 * **f<advl** (@-F<ADVL) for infinite adverbials

 * **f<advl** (@-F<ADVL) for infinite adverbials

 * **s-boundary=advl>** (@ADVL>) for ADVL that resemble s-booundaries.
 Mainverb to the right.

 * **-fobj>** (@-FOBJ>) for Acc

 * **-fobj>** (@-FOBJ>) for Acc

 * **advl>mainV** (@ADVL>) if; finite mainverb not found to the left, but the finite mainverb is found to the right.

 * **<advl** (@<ADVL) if; finite mainverb found to the left.
 Not if a comma is found immediately to the left and a finite mainverb is located somewhere to the right of this comma.

 * **<advlPoPr** (@<ADVL) if mainverb to the left.
 * **advlPoPr>** (@<ADVL) if mainverb to the right.

 * **advlEss>** (@<ADVL) for weather and time Ess, if FMAINV to the left.

 * **advl>inbetween** (@ADVL>) for Adv; if inbetween two sentenceboundaries where no mainverb is present.

 * **comma<advlEOS** (@<ADVL) if; comma found to the left and the finite mainverb to the left of comma.
 To the right is the end of the sentence.

 * **advlBOS>** (@ADVL>) if; you are N Ill and found sentnece initially.
 First one to your right is a clause.

 * **<advlPoEOS** (@<ADVL) for Po; if you are found at the very end of a sentence.
 A mainverb is needed to the right though.

 * **cleanupILL<advl** (@<ADVL) for N Ill if; there are no boundarysymbols to your left, if you arent already @N< OR @APP-N<, and no mainverb is to yor left.

 * **<opredAAcc** (@<OPRED) for A Acc; if an other accusative to the left, and a transtive verb to the left of it.
 OR: if a transitive verb to the left, and an accusative to the left of it.

 ### sma object

 * **<advlEss** (@<ADVL) for ESS-ADVL if; FMAINV to the left
 * **<spredEss** (@<SPRED) for N Ess if; FMAINV to the left is intransitive or bargat

 ## SUBJ MAPPING - leftovers

 ## OBJ MAPPING - leftovers

 ## HNOUN MAPPING

 * * *

-<small>This (part of) documentation was generated from [../src/cg3/functions.cg3](http://github.com/giellalt/lang-cor/blob/main/../src/cg3/functions.cg3)</small>Cornish morph-phon grammar file
+<small>This (part of) documentation was generated from [src/cg3/functions.cg3](https://github.com/giellalt/lang-cor/blob/main/src/cg3/functions.cg3)</small>

+---

+Cornish morph-phon grammar file

 # Cornish morphphonology